mad-maids/maid.web/readme.md

 **This website was built with [next.js](https://github.com/vercel/next.js) and [three.js](https://threejs.org/) in [Node.js](https://nodejs.org/en/).
 This website was constructed as a component modular, so don't worry about adding your own customizations.
 It will not affect to the website's working process.
-Just, don't forget to add your command to pages and you're ready to go!**
+Just, don't forget to add your component to pages, and you're ready to go!**

 ## Documentations